 I'm on a super express heading for the north of Honshu - mainland Japan - today.
 I’m still in search of cherry blossom, today combined with samurai houses at Kakunodate.
-It's over 240 km, so it sounds mad for a day trip, but it's only an hour and a half on these ultra efficient trains.
-This is the fastest shinkansen line in the country and it runs at up to 200 mph.
+It's over 240 kilometres, so it sounds mad for a day trip, but it's only an hour and a half on these ultra efficient trains.
+This is the fastest shinkansen line in the country and it runs at up to 200 miles per hour.

-The forecast for tomorrow is less promising, so I change my ticket and take the slower train 100 km back to Kitikama.
+The forecast for tomorrow is less promising, so I change my ticket and take the slower train 100 kilometres back to Kitikami.
 I’m hopeful that was the place where I saw the cherry blossom on the way up.
+The city is famous for the sakura that bloom in Tenshochi Park.
 And maybe the sun will come back.
 In any case it will free up tomorrow.

-The sky is indeed properly azure at Kitikama and there is a two kilometre avenue of snowy cherry trees coming into full blossom along the banks of the river.
-I pop over on the ferry and join the ranks of the revellers taking carriage rides or boat tours.
-The sky is just clouding over as I finish and the first spots of rain pursue me back to the station.
+The sky is indeed properly azure at Kitikami and there is a two kilometre avenue of snowy cherry trees coming into full blossom along the banks of the river.
+I pop over on the ferry and join the ranks of the revellers taking carriage rides or boat tours. there's a mini fairground and a rammed car park.
+The sky is just clouding over as I finish, and the first spots of rain pursue me back to the station.
 You win some and you lose some.